 Tea Cake made a lot of fun about Mrs. Turner’s shape behind her back.
 He claimed that she had been shaped up by a cow kicking her from behind….
 But Mrs. Turner’s shape and features were entirely approved by Mrs. Turner.
 Her nose was slightly pointed and she was proud.
 Her thin lips were an ever delight to her eyes.
 Even her buttocks in bas-relief were a source of pride.
 To her way of thinking all these things set her aside from Negroes.

 Through the narrator, we learn that Mrs. Turner is mixed race and has many Caucasian physical features.
 These make her look different from many in her community and unattractive to Tea Cake.
 We learn, however, that the features that make Mrs. Turner look more typically Caucasian are the features of which Mrs. Turner is proudest.
-She is racist against blacks and wants to set herself apart from black people any way she can.
+She is racist against Black people and wants to set herself apart from Black people any way she can.

 “You got mo’ nerve than me.
 Ah jus’ couldn’t see mahself married to no black man.
 It’s too many black folks already.
 We oughta lighten up the race.”